cmsc-vcu/cmsc508-fa2023-prj-VA_better_placegroup39/README.md

 ## How to Install and Run the Project

-To get started with the Virginia Living Conditions Database, follow these steps:
+To get started with the Virginia Better Place Database, follow these steps:

 1. **Clone the Repository:**